norips/projetEPP/README.md

 # Use
 Lib are placed to build/lib.
-To get there, you must typing in the terminal `cd build/lib`.
+To get there, you must type in the terminal `cd build/lib`.

 Binaries are placed to build/bin.
-To get there, you must typing in the terminal `cd build/bin`.
+To get there, you must type in the terminal `cd build/bin`.

 # Play
 To start the game, you have to go to the bin folder and do `./game_cli`.
+To load levels there need to be a `level` folder in the same directory as your working directory, with `.lvl` file inside.
+If no levels were found, game will load default game.

 # Code Coverage
 Go to the build folder with `cd build` and do `cmake -DCoverage ..` and `make RushHour_coverage` and follow the instruction.